dadambro/project-1/README.md

 Defense did not exist.
 They were combined into a single stat that was simply called “Special.”
-This caused issues with “balance” in the games, as a Pokemon with a high Special could both dole out heavy damage if using a special-type move, and similarly, do a great job withstanding special type attacks.
+This caused issues with “balance” in the games, as a Pokemon with a high Special could both dole out heavy damage if using a special-type move, and similarly, do an admirable job of withstanding special type attacks.
 Splitting this stat into Special Attack and Special Defense helped correct the issue.

 I am curious to see how each Generation I Pokemon was affected by this “split” of the Special stat.
 My idea for investigating this is as